-ltem Description Protocol Protocol: • TCP - communication using a linked protocol TCP.
+Item Description Protocol TCP - communication using a linked protocol TCP.
 UDP - communication using a unlinked protocol UDP.
-Mode Mode of connection: TCP server - The router will listen for incoming TCP connection requests. • TCP client - The router will connect to a TCP server on the specified IP address and TCP port.
-Server Address When set to TCP client above, it is necessary to enter the Server ad- dress and TCP port .
+Mode TCP server - The router will listen for incoming TCP connection requests.
+TCP client - The router will connect to a TCP server on the specified IP address and TCP port.
+Server Address When set to TCP client above, it is necessary to enter the Server address and TCP port .
 IPv4 and IPv6 addresses are allowed.
 TCP Port TCP/UDP port used for communications.
 The router uses the value for both the server and client modes.
 Inactivity Timeout Time period after which the TCP/UDP connection is interrupted in case of inactivity.